BED & BREAKFAST ACADEMY BLOG

 Sweet Treats

 In terms of cost, baking your own cakes with the right recipe is relatively cheap to do.

-Though with the recent news that Lurpak are selling 750g of butter for £9, I may be forced to eat my words!
+I buy the cheapest flour I can get and buy butter when it was on special offer.
+Butter lasts a long time and both flour and butter can be frozen.
 What it will cost you is a bit of time.
 And to do this you need to find the the "right" recipe.
 That's important as both a cost and a time saver.

-My lemon drizzle cake makes 3 whole loaf cakes at a time - it freezes beautifully.
+My lemon drizzle cake recipe makes 3 whole loaf cakes at a time - it freezes beautifully.
 It's an all in one recipe - chuck all the cake ingredients into a mixer, mix on high for 2 minutes and it’s ready to bake.

 If you choose a recipe that takes a lot of different steps and only makes one cake, it’s going to take much more time and effort to make it for each set of guests - or I guess you could just give them a slice!

-The advantage of giving the guests a whole cake in their room meant I was having to constantly fill up their cake tins - though it wasn’t that rare of an occurrence for guests to eat a whole lemon drizzle on their first evening here…
+The advantage of giving the guests a whole cake in their room meant I wasn't having to constantly fill up their cake tins - though it wasn’t that rare of an occurrence for guests to eat a whole lemon drizzle on their first evening here…

 You can find my lemon drizzle cake recipe here >> Karen's lemon drizzle cake